IB3N/BarTinder/README.md

 ## Getting started

-Get yourself setup with your favourite code editor, a local Postgres DB running on your machine, expo for your phone and setup an account with The Cocktail DB or use the free version of their API
+Get yourself setup with your favourite code editor, a local Postgres DB running on your machine (need to know all of the credentials), expo for your phone and setup an account with The Cocktail DB or use the free version of their API

 1. Clone the repo